IvanSakhman/frontend-dropdown/README.md

 We've setup a basic framework for you to work within.<br />
 Please follow the instructions below and send a GITHUB link or a zip of your project files when completed.

-### Estimated Time: 4h
+*Estimated Time: 4h*

 ## Assets

 [Dropdown Design in Abstract](https://share.goabstract.com/81867b88-8702-4cf1-af95-956b2fc66234)

-## Architecture
+## Expected Architecture

-- This is a React/Redux app
 - Create a JSON data file that represents the websites listed in the dropdown
-- Fetch this data and store it in app state
+- Fetch this data and store it in application state

 ## Expected UI